-Refer to note 27 on page 70 of the director's report for details on the fees earned by non-executive directors for the year ended 31 August 2014.
+Refer to note 27 on page 65 or page 39 for details on the fees earned by non-executive directors for the year ended 31 August 2015.

 Senior management and employee remuneration

 Remuneration for middle and junior management is governed and controlled by senior management and the Human Resource departments.
 A robust remuneration review process is in place which is aligned with business strategy.
 Employee development is encouraged through processes such as performance appraisals, counseling and career development programs.